lambdalounge/language_shootout_2013/README.md

 ###Sharing your work###
 Participants are encouraged to pick one of the challenge problems, fork this git repo and add their implementation, then send a pull request to get their work added to this repository.
-Participants should add their work under a directory with their proper name or their github account identity (using underscores as separators instead of spaces).
+Participants should add their work under a directory with their proper name (using underscores as separators instead of spaces) or their github account identity.

 ###Sponsor###